OpenTechSchool/html-css-beginners/index.md

 end it will always be transformed into HTML because that's the language of the browser.
 It is a hierarchical language.

+**A short bit of history**
+HTML was developed at the CERN in Switzerland.
+Its inventor is called Tim Berners-Lee.
+In 1980 he wrote his first hypertext system for personal use - the predecessor of HTML.
+With the first browser and server software the very young internet and HTML made their way to conquer the world.
+In 1992 two copies of a free web browser where downloaded from a computer at CERN to a computer in the USA.
+1995 the first Internet Explorer was published.

 And **HTML5**?
 What's that?
 This is just the latest version of HTML.
 There is a lot of interest about it, because it improves and adds many HTML elements, making it